TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-07-25-experiment-how-i-replaced-symfony-di-with-laravel-container-in-ecs.md

 So far, we only handled simple steps such as registration of services.
 Let's level up a bit.

-In ECS, sometimes we want to skip a fixer/sniff completely because it doesn't fit our preference:
+In ECS, sometimes we want to skip a fixer/sniff entirely because it doesn't fit our preference:

 ```php
 use Symplify\EasyCodingStandard\Config\ECSConfig;